Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: State Preparation Protocol for a Bosonic Mode

+Thus, by first preparing the desired symmetric qubit state $\ket{\psi}$ and then applying $\Vswap$, one can prepare an arbitrary bosonic state supported on the $(n+1)$-dimensional subspace spanned by the Fock states with at most $n$ excitations.
+In summary, combining $\Vswap$ with \cref{cor:state_prep} provides a method for preparing the bosonic mode in an arbitrary pure state with up to $n$ excitations, e.g., phonons in the case of motional oscillators.
+Precisely, \begin{corollary} \textbf{(Preparing bosonic states)} For any state $\ket{\Psi}$ supported on the lowest $(n+1)$ energy levels of the bosonic mode, and any state $\ket{\phi}$ supported on the $(n+1)$-dimensional symmetric subspace of the qubits, e.g., $|0\rangle^{\otimes n}$ there exists a unitary $V\in\V_{z-x}$ such that

+\end{corollary} This state-preparation protocol is exact and consists solely of unitary time evolution under the Hamiltonians $\HTC$, $J_z$, and $J_x$.

-We note that prior works have studied other methods for preparing arbitrary states \cite{Law_Eberly_1996} and implementing arbitrary unitaries acting on finite subspaces of the oscillator's energy levels \cite{Santos_2005,Strauch_2012,Mischuck_Molmer_2013,Heeres_etal_2015,Krastanov_etal_2015,Fosel_etal_2020,Liu_etal_2021}, using a single-qubit coupling.
+\Cref{fig:swap_circuit} shows an explicit construction for the 2-qubit $\Vswap$ gate, with further details provided in \cref{app:state_prep_circuit}.
+We note that prior works have studied other methods for preparing arbitrary states \cite{Law_Eberly_1996} and implementing arbitrary unitaries acting on finite subspaces of the bosonic mode's energy levels \cite{Santos_2005,Strauch_2012,Mischuck_Molmer_2013,Heeres_etal_2015,Krastanov_etal_2015,Fosel_etal_2020,Liu_etal_2021}, using a single-qubit coupling.
 For example, \cite{Liu_etal_2021} describes a method for implementing arbitrary unitaries on a subspace of the oscillator with a finite number of excitations, using a Jaynes-Cummings interaction and $x$ field.
 (See \cite{Liu_etal_2021} for a discussion of these existing protocols.)